Have you ever stopped and thought about how many different types of marketing there are? It’s astonishing.

-What about behavioral marketing resources?
+What about behavioural marketing resources?

-11. Below the line [BTL] marketing
+12. Below the line [BTL] marketing

 What is below the line marketing?

-Below the line marketing is more personal and, as a result, often more successful that above the line marketing.
+It’s the opposite of above the line marketing [see number 1].
+Below the line marketing is more personal and, as a result, often more successful than above the line marketing.

 Need below the line marketing examples?

-In general, network marketers throw intimate product parties.
+Network marketers throw intimate product parties.

 What about below the line marketing resources?

-12. Black hat marketing
+13. Black hat marketing

 What is black hat marketing?